codeKgu/AnalysisAgent-Benchmark-Annotation/README.md

 <!-- | :-------------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------: | -->

 **Resources 2**
-You can refer to the [model cheatsheet](ModelCheatsheet.md) for the common classes of models that you can you.
+You can refer to the [model cheatsheet](ModelCheatsheet.md) for the common classes of models that you can use.
 Note that this is only for reference, and your choice of model is not limited to this sheet.

 ### Step 2 Consider the types of alternative valid decisions in the analysis